Sales 855.945.7921 | Support 888.277.8514 |

 Accounting Software

 You will also need to add financial statements in your grant report to show your grantors how you’ve been spending the funds.
-Ensure that you’ve compiled all expenses tied to the grant funds, including employee time.
+You will need to compile all expenses tied to the grant funds, including employee time.

-Ideally, your accounting software should already record these numbers so you can cross-check the initial numbers versus your actual spending.
-Using cloud-based accounting software like Sage Intacct or Blackbaud gives you instant access to complete financial statements for the grant reporting process.
+Ideally, your accounting software should record these numbers so you can cross-check the initial numbers against your actual spending.
+Cloud-based accounting software like Sage Intacct or Blackbaud gives you instant access to complete financial statements for the grant reporting process.

 Payroll Software

-We know it’s essential to use accurate financial data in grant reporting, but you also need to track expenditures like employee time.
+We know using accurate financial data in grant reporting is essential, but you also need to track expenditures like employee time.
 Payroll software can help bridge this gap.
-Using a payroll solution that offers dimensional time tracking allows employees to allocate their hours worked to grants.
-This data is a critical element of grant reporting, ensuring accountability of the funds.
+A payroll solution offering dimensional time tracking allows employees to allocate their hours worked to grants.
+This data is a critical element of grant reporting, documenting the accountability of the funds.

-For example, an employee can clock in to grant A for 40% of their time and grant B for 60% of their time, so 100% of their hours worked are accounted for between the two grants.
+For example, an employee can clock in to grant A for 40% of their time and grant B for 60%, so 100% of their hours worked are accounted for between the two grants.

 Grant Reporting Guidelines